Sharing a Suite/Bathroom

 - One of each pair of roommates will receive an email with a link to log into eRezLife to complete the Roommate Success Plan.

-- Both roommates will have to activate their eRezLife account by creating a password using your University of Windsor email address and student number either at the link that is sent via email or by visiting here: windsor.erezlife.com/login and following the instructions to create an account.
+- Both roommates will have to activate their eRezLife account by creating a password using your University of Windsor email address and student number either at the link that is sent via email or by visiting our eRezLife page and following the instructions to create an account.

 - Schedule a time for both roommates to complete the plan together.
 Once the form is completed and signed by one of the roommates they will send it to the other roommate to sign.